booleworks/kjobs/README.md

 ## Further ideas
 - Route documentation with https://github.com/SMILEY4/ktor-swagger-ui
 - Make Ktor optional
+- Allow computations to announce their progress
+  - additional property `Job.progress` in `[0..100]`
+  - additional resource `progress` returning the progress or some value for "unknown"
+  - callback for computations allowing to submit the progress
 - Split the application into separate modules (`core`, `redis`, `ktor`, `ktor-swagger`,...)
 - Allow configurable resource names instead of hardcoded ones (`submit`, `status`, etc)
 - Allow multiple jobs to be started when checking for new jobs (right now, only one job per `jobCheckInterval` can be started)